op7ic/OS.LAB/README.md

 # Terraform Output - Azure

-Once OS.LAB is constructed, Terraform will print out actual location of the systems and associated credentials.
+Once OS.LAB is constructed, Terraform will print out the actual location of the systems and associated credentials.
 An example output from Azure Terraform execution can be found below.

 ```
 Network Setup: